Skip to Content

 How Often Should I Update My Will?

 Life changes such as marriage, divorce, childbirth, or significant changes in asset value necessitate updating your will.
-It’s advisable to review your will every three to five years or upon any major life event.
+It is advisable to review your will every three to five years or upon any major life event.
 At Edwards & Edwards, P.A., we offer ongoing support and will revisions, ensuring your estate plan adapts to your evolving life circumstances, preserving your legacy according to your latest wishes.

 Additionally, ongoing consultations are an integral part of maintaining a relevant estate plan.
 We encourage our clients to engage in regular discussions about plans and aspirations, ensuring that their estate reflects their current situation and future goals.
 This proactive approach guarantees that as your life evolves, your estate plan does too, maintaining alignment with your personal and financial objectives.